vwallajabad/World-Wide-Technology-Stem-Student-Forum/README.md

 ## Project Overview

-The World-Wide Technology Stem Student Forum project is a comprehensive cybersecurity-focused platform designed to engage students in technology discussions and provide valuable resources.
+The World-Wide Technology STEM Student Forum project is a comprehensive cybersecurity-focused platform designed to engage students in technology discussions and provide valuable resources.
 This project combines a web application with a chatbot interface, offering users a seamless experience for learning about various technological topics.

 ### Technologies Used